asdmin/kossel-faq/crash-into-x-tower.md

 The homing is done in two stages, which anyone can see when it is done successful:

-1. all towers raise until any of the endstops trigger, after that
+1. all towers simultaneously raise until any of the endstops trigger, after that
 1. the towers are homed one, by one in x-y-z order

 # What is the problem